 Building ventilation systems are complex and varied but typically involve drawing in fresh outdoor air through an air handling unit, where the air is filtered to remove particles (e.g. dirt, dust, spores).
 Subsequently, the filtered air is tempered (heated or cooled), conditioned, and mixed with some proportion of indoor air.
 The mixed air is then distributed throughout the indoor environment through ductwork and some portion of the indoor air is exhausted outside.
 The quality of indoor air may deteriorate when one or more of these processes is inadequate.
 For example, carbon dioxide (a gas that is produced when people breathe), may accumulate in building spaces if sufficient amounts of outdoor air are not brought into and distributed throughout the building.
 Assuring an adequate supply of fresh outdoor air is the most effective engineering control for prevention of indoor air quality issues.
 Consequently, assuring the ventilation system is in proper working order will likely alleviate most indoor air quality issues.
 If you are experiencing indoor air quality issues, lack of ventilation is a likely culprit and reviewing the following items may help you to fix the issue.

 - Are supply or return grilles, radiators, or baseboards blocked (e.g. by large furniture) or plugged with debris?

-- If temperatures are too high, check adjacent rooms to see if an open window could be causing a cool draft over the thermostat.
+- If the air is too hot, are there adjacent rooms where an open window could be causing a cool draft over the thermostat?